yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

         Resilient benefits:

     -   Using managed storage takes the guess work out of VM storage.
 There is no longer a need to worry about the number of storage accounts or how many VMs use each storage account.
-Azure does all of this for Litware.
+Azure does all of this for Contoso.

     -   Managed storage honors availability sets, so this ensures that VMs in an Availability Sets will not have their storage backend fail for multiple VMs at the same time.
 Prior to managed disks VMs in an availability set could still have shared a storage stamp in Azure.
 This meant it was possible to lose the VMs in an availability set due to a storage outage if it was isolated to one stamp.
 With the honoring of availability sets this is no longer an issue.